 Pick your Software

 There are many different options out there for designing in 3D.
 They generally fall into two categories, dimension driven designing and free-form modelling.
-We have tried out many of the different options available, and we recommend using Fusion360 by Autodesk.
-Its free to use, and very powerful.
-You can do both dimensions driven designing or free-form modelling.
+Out of all the options we've tried out, we recommend using Fusion360 by Autodesk.
+Its free to use, cloud-based and very powerful.
+You can do both dimension-driven designing or free-form modelling too!

-When you have completed your design you will need to export it as a .stl file to your 3D printing software.
+When you have completed your design you will need to export it as a .stl file to your 3D printing software (Our Printers use Cura LulzBot Edition).
 Whatever design software you choose, as long as it can export a .stl it will work.
 Some other free design software you could use:

-You will need also need a slicer program like Cura to print.
-If you are sending your .stl out to be printed then this isn’t necessary.
+You will need also need a Slicer program (like Cura) to print your design.
+If you are sending your .stl to a service to be printed then this isn’t necessary.
 This tutorial is focused on design rather than the specifics of 3D printing.
-If you want to learn more about 3D printing check out our 3D Printing Tutorials, or our 3D Printing Online Workshop!
-We now offer a 3D printing service and will print your design for you!
+If you want to learn more about 3D printing, check out our 3D Printing Tutorials, or our 3D Printing Online Workshop!
+Oh, and if you don't have a printer, we now offer a 3D printing service and will print your design and ship it out to you!